sleeplessinc/dadu/README.md

 # Drag and Drop Upload

-This code module facilitates drag-and-drop file uploads in a web page.
+This module facilitates drag-and-drop file uploads in a web page.

-There is a server component and a client (browser code) component.
+There is a server component, a client (browser code) component, and a component that you have to supply yourself.

 ## Install